JMorr4/Computer-Science/Contents/BlackJack Project/Iteration 4.md

 <br>

 Next, I switched up some aspects of the UI.
-I changed the square buttons to some trendy new circles, a red one and a yellow one.
+I changed the square buttons to some trendy new circles, a yellow one and a still useless red one.
 I deleted the grey square, mainly because I couldn't remember why I put it there in the first place.
 I changed the background, because I got bored of looking at the old one all the time, and I repositioned the buttons.

 ![image](https://user-images.githubusercontent.com/90699946/155899376-25116002-62a6-495a-8a41-fc62e4a3ce29.png)